kmaba/AIC-Canteen-System/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Potential Struggles

+I need to develop an app which has:
+[] Secure System
+[] Only allow teachers under the organization @aic.wa.edu.au [] Blacklist all students by not allowing student ID numbers (XXXXX@aic.wa.edu.au) [] Make a Server to display orders, with function such as deny, accept, order fullfilled, and 'On my way'